JEEVAABI/C-Pattern/README.md

 # Pattern

 ## Aim:
-To write a C# program for a pascal's triangle
+To write a C# program for a pascal's triangle.
 ## Equipment Required:
 * C# Compiler or visual studio